Last updated: November 2019

 - Determine the author’s core statement.

-- Read some reviews of the novel to get a better idea of its content and message.
+- Read some reviews of the book to get a better idea of its content and message.

 - Make notes from those reviews.
 (You can use them for arguments afterward.)